 Almost every time I hear someone use the word “trust”, it’s in the context of encouraging someone to ignore their fear and that is sooo…. not OK.
-(And that is one of my classic Aussie understatements).
+(And that is one of my classic Aussie understatements!)

 Real trust is a confidence that is so deep in our bones that the word trust would rarely occur to you to even use…

-Like the bunny in the photo above, who is sleeping so deeply and so relaxed that I had to look twice, real trust in his little canine friend (pictured below) is so deep and so automatic that I doubt he has to think “Gee, I should trust this dog.”
+Like the bunny in the photo above, who is sleeping so deeply and so relaxed that I had to look twice to see if he was alive, real trust in his little canine friend (pictured below) is so deep and so automatic that I doubt he has to think “Gee, I should trust this dog.”
 And I doubt that his person said “Hey bunny – you should trust this dog”.
-He either felt confident and safe with the dog or he didn’t … and if he didn’t feel safe, then there would be something for him to know or do about it.
+He either felt confident and safe with the dog or he didn’t … and if he didn’t feel safe, then he wouldn’t have been sitting next to the dog thinking “I should trust this dog…”

 Photos captured by Katy from Queanbeyan – hearts captured by Roughy the rabbit and Whisky the Scottie dog.